tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 - C (aka conclusion), is a minimized expression, aka axiomatic

 In a general sense, a cofactor records how facts are related to each other.

-The structural rules of the SE system attempt to find subterms in both sides of a context that, when assigned a value,
-cause that side of the context to reduce to F,
-and such that, when exchanged, produce a new context with lower entropy.

 ### Example
 Consider this expression...
 (T ((1 (1 2)) ((1 2) 2))).